Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 - PerformMovement calls StartNewPhysics().
 When StartNewPhysics() returns, UpdateCharacterStateAfterMovement is called.
 -  UCharacterMovementComponent::ControlledCharacterMove() calls ACharacter::CheckJumpInput() which given the necessary conditions calls UCharacterMovementComponent::DoJump()

+## AI Behavior Trees
+- BTServices - for things that happen at an interval.
+Best used at the start or end of branches.

+- Receive Activation when a branch is entered.

 ## AI Perception Component
 How data is received from the environment.